 In June 2013, our Board of Directors adopted and, in July 2013 our stockholders approved, the 2013 Stock Incentive Plan, or the 2013 Plan.
-The 2013 Plan became effective upon the closing of our initial public offering and provides for the grant of incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock awards, RSUs, PSUs, and other stock-based awards to employees, non-employees and non-employee directors.
+The 2013 Plan became effective upon the closing of our initial public offering and provides for the grant of incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock awards, restricted stock units, or RSUs, performance-based share units, or PSUs, and other stock-based awards to employees, non-employees and non-employee directors.
 Following the adoption of the 2013 Plan, we granted no further stock options or other awards under the 2007 Stock Incentive Plan, or the 2007 Plan.
 Any options or awards outstanding under the 2007 Plan at the time of adoption of the 2013 Plan remain outstanding and effective.
-As of December 31, 2022, the total number of shares reserved under the 2007 Plan and the 2013 Plan was 12,821,789, and we had 5,458,366 shares available for future issuance under the 2013 Plan.
+As of December 31, 2021, the total number of shares reserved under the 2007 Plan and the 2013 Plan was 11,422,409, and we had 5,343,905 shares available for future issuance under the 2013 Plan.

 The 2013 Plan provides for an annual increase, to be added on the first day of each fiscal year, beginning with the fiscal year ending December 31, 2014 and continuing until the expiration of the 2013 Plan, equal to the lesser of (i) 2,000,000 shares of common stock, (ii) 4% of the outstanding shares of common stock on such date or (iii) an amount determined by our Board of Directors.
-On January 1, 2023, the annual increase for the 2013 Plan resulted in an additional 2,000,000 shares authorized for issuance.
+On January 1, 2022, the annual increase for the 2013 Plan resulted in an additional 2,000,000 shares authorized for issuance.